champ96k/champ96k.github.io/README.md

+##  Platforms
+   - Andoid
+   - Windows
+   - linux
+   - MacOS (probably)
+   - IOs

+##  Wanna Contribute? 🚀
+  You can contribute by doing one of the following:
+  - Starring the repository ⭐
+  - Forking the repository 🍴
+  - Creating an Issue ❌
+  - Creating a Pull Request ✔

 ## Web Set up
   Run the following commands to use the latest version of the Flutter SDK from the beta channel and enable web support: